-In recent years, the Vision Transformer (ViT)~\citep{dosovitskiy2020image} has attracted considerable attention for its exceptional long-range modeling capacity.
-By explicitly computing pairwise token affinities across the entire input sequence, ViT establishes global semantic relationships, delivering robust performance across diverse visual tasks~\citep{yuan2021hrformer, xie2021segformer, fang2023unleashing}.
-However, the quadratic complexity of its softmax attention mechanism renders ViT computationally intensive for high-resolution imagery, limiting its applicability in real-world scenarios~\citep{meng2025nalaformer, xie2024sana}.
-To address this, recent efforts have focused on accelerating attention computation.
-For instance, PVT~\citep{wang2021pyramid} employs sparse attention by downsampling key--value pairs to reduce computational overhead, while the Swin Transformer~\citep{liu2021swin} restricts attention to local windows through local attention.
-Although these strategies effectively lower computational overhead, they inherently restrict the model’s receptive field, sacrificing global contextual modeling and often resulting in measurable performance degradation.
+In recent years, the Vision Transformer (ViT)~\cite{dosovitskiy2020image} has emerged as a leading architecture for visual recognition, largely due to its strong ability to model long-range dependencies.
+By explicitly capturing pairwise interactions among all image tokens, ViT effectively encodes global context and delivers competitive performance across a wide range of vision tasks~\cite{yuan2021hrformer, xie2021segformer, fang2023unleashing}.
+However, the quadratic cost of softmax attention incurs prohibitive computation and memory when processing high-resolution inputs, which hinders practical deployment~\cite{xie2024sana}.
+To mitigate this issue, many efficient attention variants have been proposed.
+For example, PVT~\cite{wang2021pyramid} reduces computation by spatially downsampling key–value feature maps, while Swin Transformer~\cite{liu2021swin} confines attention to local windows.
+While these designs improve efficiency, they also reduce the effective receptive field, weakening global context modeling and often leading to non-trivial performance drops

-To reconcile model efficiency with the preservation of a global receptive field, linear attention~\citep{katharopoulos2020transformers} has been proposed as a computationally efficient alternative to softmax-based attention.
-By employing kernel function mapping and reordering the attention computation from $(QK)V$ to $Q(KV)$, linear attention reduces the computational complexity from $\mathcal{O}(N^2 d)$ to $\mathcal{O}(N d^2)$, where $N$ denotes the number of tokens and $d$ denotes the embedding dimension.
-Crucially, this reformulation yields a fixed-size key-value ($KV$) feature map of shape $d_k \times d_v$, independent of the sequence length $N$.
-This compact representation functions as a \textbf{global semantic repository}, effectively encoding long-range dependencies and enabling query $Q$ to dynamically retrieve relevant contextual information~\citep{shen2021efficient}.
+To reconcile computational efficiency with a global receptive field, linear attention~\cite{katharopoulos2020transformers} has been proposed as a scalable alternative to softmax attention.
+By applying kernel feature mappings and reordering the computation from $(QK)V$ to $Q(KV)$, it reduces the complexity from $\mathcal{O}(N^2 d)$ to $\mathcal{O}(N d^2)$, where $N$ is the number of tokens and $d$ is the embedding dimension.
+This reformulation aggregates all token information into a fixed-size key–value (KV) feature map of shape $d_k \times d_v$, independent of the sequence length.
+The compact KV feature map can be viewed as a \textbf{global semantic repository} that encodes long-range dependencies, enabling each query to retrieve contextual information on demand~\cite{shen2021efficient}.